 - Appreciate how to implement research findings into primary care in order to improve population health

-Plus one other module, chosen from any theme, from the full list of student-selected modules.
+Plus two more modules, chosen from any theme (including those listed here under PCR theme), from the full list of student-selected modules.